-SB 724 - Sen. Sater (R-29, Cassville) HB 1867 - Rep. Dogan (R-98, Ballwin)
+HB 771 - Rep. Dogan (R-98, Ballwin)

-Senate Bill 724 and House Bill 1867 are attempts by lawmakers to ban abortion in Missouri.
-They co-opt very real concerns about discrimination on the basis of race, sex, and ability to restrict access to safe and legal abortion.
-Neither Senate Bill 724 nor HB 1867 do anything to support people who face discrimination, including women of color and people with disabilities and their families.
+House Bill 771 is an attempt to ban abortion in Missouri.
+It co-opts very real concerns about discrimination on the basis of race, sex, and ability to restrict access to safe and legal abortion.
+This bill does nothing to support people who face discrimination, including women of color and people with disabilities and their families.

 This is another unconstitutional effort by politicians to ban abortion in our state.
+House Bill

-Senate Bill 724 and House Bill 1867 would ban abortions based on sex, race, or prenatal testing that show a Down syndrome diagnosis, and create new criminal penalties for physicians who provide abortion.
-Opponents of abortion continue to seek different ways to intervene in personal and private decisions by playing politics with women's health.
+771 would ban abortions based on sex, race, or prenatal testing that show a Down syndrome diagnosis, and create new criminal penalties for physicians who provide abortion.
+Anti-reproductive health politicians continue to seek different ways to intervene in personal, private decisions by playing politics with women's health.

-Abortion is a deeply personal and often complex decision that must be left to women, in consultation with their families, faith, and health care providers.
-These bills insert the state into the exam room in an effort to restrict access to abortion.
-They force physicians to act as government agents, shaming women into justifying their decision to have a safe and legal medical procedure.
+Abortion is a deeply personal decision that must be left to a woman in consultation with her family, her faith, and her doctor.
+This bill inserts the state into the exam room in an effort to restrict access to abortion.
+It forces physicians to act as government agents, shaming women into justifying their decision to have a safe and legal medical procedure.

-These abortion bans will not make Missouri a better place for people who face sex and race discrimination.
+Banning abortion will not make Missouri a better place for people who face sex and race discrimination.
 Efforts to ban abortion based on race or sex are fueled by racist stereotypes.
 Supporters of sex-selective abortion bans claim they are necessary because of Asians who migrate to the U.S. and bring "backward" values with them.
 This stereotype about the values of the Asian-American and Pacific Islander (AAPI) community is not only ugly-it's dangerous.
 These bans could lead to AAPI patients being singled out for special questioning and even being denied care.

-These abortion bans won't make Missouri a better place for people with Down syndrome.
+Banning abortion will not make Missouri a better place for people with Down syndrome.

 Instead, this is about politics and taking away women's ability to make personal, private, and often complicated decisions.
-These bills do nothing to address the serious underlying concerns about discrimination against people with disabilities.
+This bills does nothing to address the serious underlying concerns about discrimination against people with disabilities.
 This policy is not supported by the National Down Syndrome Society (NDSS).
 Organizations like NDSS focus on educating women and their families about Down syndrome when they undergo prenatal genetic testing.
 This bill does not do that.